Terence Zou

-Terence Zou is a Singaporean entrepreneur, best known as the founder and CEO of Ryde Group Ltd, a ride-hailing and carpooling company established in 2014.
+Terence Zou is a Singaporean entrepreneur and the founder and CEO of Ryde Group Ltd, a ride-hailing and carpooling company established in 2014.
 Under his leadership, Ryde Group went public on the New York Stock Exchange (NYSE) on March 6, 2024, through its initial public offering.
 In September 2024, Ryde raised an additional US$4.5 million through a public offering.

 Early life and education

 Terence Zou was born and raised in Singapore.
-He attended Raffles Institution and Raffles Junior College before studying at the London School of Economics (LSE), where he earned a bachelor's degree.
-He later obtained a master's degree from the Massachusetts Institute of Technology (MIT) and an MBA from Harvard Business School.
+Zou grew up with his parents, grandparents and two younger sisters.
+His father worked as a taxi driver, while his mother undertook sewing and babysitting work.
+After his mother's passing, Zou helped support his younger sisters while continuing his education.
+Zou attended St Gabriel's Primary School, Raffles Institution, and Raffles Junior College.
+He pursued further studies overseas on a scholarship from the Republic of Singapore Navy, which funded his bachelor's degree at the London School of Economics, and his master's degree at the Massachusetts Institute of Technology.
+In 2009, Zou obtained an MBA from Harvard Business School.

 Career

 Military Service

-After completing his studies, Zou served in the Republic of Singapore Navy for eight years as part of a scholarship bond.
+After completing his studies, Zou served in the Republic of Singapore Navy for eight years as part of the scholarship bond.
 During his time in the military, he served as the commander of the RSS Resilience.
 In 1995, Zou received the Queen's Binoculars for being the top naval cadet at the Britannia Royal Naval College in the United Kingdom.